 Some riders find the full effect of the Clake One Light Clutch makes the action too easy, so you can adjust the system to give you the desired amount of pull.
 The lever is easily adjusted to suit your hands with loosening off one bolt to position the lever where desired.
 The Clake One Light Clutch is ergonomically designed to allow one finger use so the lever can be fully pulled into the bars if needed without hitting the rest of your fingers.

-The lever uses a hi tech laminated composite fibre flat spring so it won’t flex when pulled in but can be bent to 45 degrees up or down without damage.
+The lever uses a high tech laminated composite fiber flat spring so it won’t flex when pulled in but can be bent to 45 degrees up or down without damage.
 Not only is this arguably the most unbreakable lever in the world but it also helps prevent tendon damage to the rider if thrown forward on the bike.

 Australian customers will need to add GST.
 For overseas customers a currency conversion automatically occurs in the checkout process.

 Installation & Fitting Guide

 How long does it take to get used to it?